 intended for HDL code generation.
 Observe the following restrictions on

 The data type of the loop counter variable must be

 HDL Coder supports only constant-bounded loops.

 sf_for, shows a design

 HDL Coder imposes additional restrictions on the use of classic chart features.
 These limitations exist because HDL does not support some features of general-purpose sequential programming languages.

 Do not define local events in a chart from which HDL code is generated.

-You can use temporal logic if the base events are limited to these types of implicit events.
+If the base events are limited to these types of implicit events, you can use temporal logic.

 Do not use recursion through graphical functions.
-HDL Coder does not currently support recursion.
+HDL Coder does not support recursion.

 If you have not selected the Initialize Outputs Every Time Chart Wakes Up chart option, do not read from output ports.